Crosscrake

-Crosscrake is a village in Cumbria, just off the M6 Junction 36 in North West of England.
-It is located just South of Kendal on the A6, between the villages/hamlets Stainton, Sedgwick and Barrows Green.
+Crosscrake is a village in the civil parish of Stainton, in the Westmorland and Furness district, in the ceremonial county of Cumbria, England.
+It is just off the M6 Junction 36, just South of Kendal on the A6, between the villages/hamlets Stainton, Sedgwick and Barrows Green.

 About

 Crosscrake is a parish in the Kendal ward.
 Formerly, it was part of Heversham Parish.
 It is a small, rural village with a school (Crosscrake C of E School) and a church, St. Thomas', Crosscrake.

 Church

 St. Thomas' Church was built by Paley and Austin in 1875 of square slate blocks.
 It was built in the style of the 12th century to 13th century.
 It has a nave, a chancel and transepts.
 It also has two stained glass windows, with the eastern facing one being made by Clayton and Bell.